nickek/bankapp/README.md

 ###############################
 #           READ ME
 ###############################
-# Welcome to Nick Ek's and Shawn Brutu's Bankapp written in Python
+# Welcome to Nick Ek's and Shawn Brutus's Bankapp written in Python
 # Assume code for one time use only (it doesn't read database from file)
 #
 # Feel free to give any comments if you think this could have been executed better!